artur-ciocanu/launch.en/help/release-notes/current.md

 ---
 # Release notes

+>[!NOTE]
+>
->**Note**: Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
+>Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 These changes will be rolling out across all product documentation in the coming weeks.
-Please refer to the following [document](/help/launch-name-updates.md) for a consolidated reference of the terminology changes.
+Please refer to the following [document](../launch-name-updates) for a consolidated reference of the terminology changes.

 ## May 17, 2021